opensearch-project/OpenSearch/TESTING.md

 The REST layer is tested through specific tests that are executed against a cluster that is configured and initialized via Gradle.
 The tests themselves can be written in either Java or with a YAML based DSL.

 YAML based REST tests should be preferred since these are shared between clients.
-The YAML based tests describe the operations to be executed and the obtained results that need to be tested.
+The YAML based tests describe the operations to be executed, and the obtained results that need to be tested.

 The YAML tests support various operators defined in the [rest-api-spec](/rest-api-spec/src/main/resources/rest-api-spec/test/README.md) and adhere to the [OpenSearch REST API JSON specification](/rest-api-spec/README.md).
 In order to run the YAML tests, the relevant API specification needs to be on the test classpath.
 Any gradle project that has support for REST tests will get the primary API on it’s class path.
 However, to better support Gradle incremental builds, it is recommended to explicitly declare which parts of the API the tests depend upon.